Rishit-emsec/kraken/README.md

 # Kraken A5/1 Cracking Project

 ## Aim
-To fully automate the process of finding the kc to crack a5/1 encryption
+To fully automate the process of finding the kc to crack a5/1 encryption.
+To learn more about GSM check out this paper: https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1872&context=cc_etds_theses

 ## Tech stack
 - Python3